wb-airbus/soxy/README.md

 #### Using `soxy.exe`

 Copy `release/win64/soxy.exe` to the machine you are connected to and execute it.

 #### (Alternative) Using the DLL

-Copy `release/win64/soxy.dll` (or `release/win32/soxy.dll` depending
-on the Windows architecture) and _find your way to load the DLL_.
+Copy `release/win64/soxy.dll` (or `release/win32/soxy.dll` depending on the Windows architecture) and _find your way to load the DLL_.
 For example, this can be done thanks to `rundll32.exe` present on Windows with the following command:

 ```bash
 rundll32.exe soxy.dll,Main
 ```

-The `Main` function executed by the above command is a simple infinite sleeping loop avoiding `rundll32.exe` to kill the real work of soxy which runs in threads launched at loading time by the `DllMain` function present in the DLL.
-If the DLL is loaded by a real binary/application soxy will remain active until the binary/application exits; you do not have to execute anything in the library, everything will be done automatically at loading time.
+The `Main` function executed by the above command is a simple infinite sleeping loop, avoiding `rundll32.exe` from exiting, while the real work of soxy runs in threads launched at loading time by the `DllMain` function present in the DLL.
+If the DLL is loaded by a real binary/application, soxy will remain active until the binary/application exits; you do not have to execute anything in the library, everything will be done automatically at loading time.

 ## 💻 Usage

 After setting up the client and running the backend, you can use the following services.

 ### Accessing Services

 As soon as you have your favorite client setup and the _backend_ code running, you can start using soxy services from your client machine

 #### Remote Clipboard

 Connect to `localhost:3032` on your client machine with a telnet-like command such as `nc`, and use the available commands:

 - `write xxxx` or `put xxxx`: sets the remote clipboard to the value `xxxx`;
 - `read` or `get`: retrieves the content of the remote clipboard;